 Some homeowners who are given the run around by their insurance carrier when they file a claim for damage to their home assume they have no real recourse.
 While policyholders might understand that they can file a lawsuit for breach of contract, they might be concerned about their ability to afford attorney fees on an out-of-pocket basis.
-Fortunately, our law firm handles claims by policyholders for denied insurance benefits on a contingency fee basis.
+Our law firm, however, handles claims by policyholders for denied insurance benefits on a contingency fee basis.
 Further, Florida courts can award attorney fee awards when an insurance carrier loses a breach of contract action.
 In the recent case from the Florida 3rd District Court of Appeals, Citizens Property Insurance Corp. v.
 Pulloquinga, 2015 WL 9584387 (Fla.
 3rd DCA 2015), the court not only granted attorney fees but applied a 1.5 multiplier to the amount of the fee award.

 The insured filed a homeowner’s claim with Citizens after her house was destroyed by fire.
 The insured promptly provided notice of the loss to her insurer and participated in an Examination Under Oath (EUO) without an attorney.
 At the EUO, the insured provided documents supporting her claim.
 Citizens issued a check for $5,000 to the insured but paid nothing more for the complete loss of her home.
-The insured filed suit, and the carrier defended based on allegations of arson, insurance fraud, and misrepresentation in the application.
+The insured filed suit, and the carrier defended based on allegations of arson, insurance fraud, and misrepresentation in the application for insurance.
 The homeowner was forced to continue paying her mortgage during the two year period between the fire and date of trial.
 She also was forced to seek out meager alternative housing and to stay with friends.
 Because the homeowner had to maintain her mortgage while living somewhere else, she experienced extreme financial hardships during this period.

 The trial court granted summary judgment in favor of the policyholder regarding the insurance carrier’s defenses.
 The insurer paid policy limits the day before the trial.
 The trial court awarded attorney fees and costs to the policyholder based on a 1.5 multiplier, and the insurer appealed the application of the multiplier to the attorney fees.